0xalphaprime/primesurgicalusa/prime_surgical_usa/templates/training_resources/zimmer_biomet_cv_sternal.md

 ### Table of Contents

+`<action> - need to add links throughout the document to assist with navigation. start with TOC => individual sections, and include "back to top" links at the bottom of each section.`
 1. Resources
 2. CV Foundational Review
+3. Clinical Review
-3. Portfolio Overview
+4. Portfolio Overview
    1. Sternal Plating
       1. Sternalock Blu
-      2. Sternalock XP
+      2. Sternalock EZ
       3. Sternalock 360
-      4. Sternalock EZ
+      4. Sternalock XP
    2. Single-Use Items

 ### Resources

-`airtable zb base`
+`airtable zb base` - we'll be inlcuding our most popular bases for training and reference.
-`loop`
+`loop` - repository for ZB focused material.
+We will be incorporating select documents, videos, and other resources into this document, but loop will serve as a more comprehensive collection.
-`key zimmer contacts`
+`key zimmer contacts` - internal document with key contacts at Zimmer Biomet.
-`zb billing process & contacts`
+`zb billing process & contacts` - internal document with billing process and contacts for each respective ZB implant account.

 ## CV